Posts Tagged Libertarianism

 Taxes are theft!
 Why do you think you can steal from people?

 First, it would be easy to turn the question of wealth creation raised in the last section around on libertarians and ask exactly how the government can be said to ‘steal’ resources that its own actions created.
-Most innovation has its roots in government research and development, and many of the institution upon which capitalism is built are state-backed.
+A large amount of innovation has its roots in government research and development, and many of the institution upon which capitalism is built are state-backed.
 These are the facts; going into unverifiable counterfactuals about how things would be better with ‘less’ government is just speculation.
 The moral question of whether government should ‘intervene’ is undermined by the fact that it already has.

 But if distribution results from voluntary actions, then what is the problem?

-The first is the binary distinction between ‘voluntary’ and ‘coerced’ action, which leads to a lot of problems.
+Second, there is the binary distinction between ‘voluntary’ and ‘coerced’ action, which leads to a lot of problems.
 Using it, I could argue that nobody in the developed world is really ‘forced’ to obey the law, because they could move country.
 Obviously it would be silly to say this: one can’t expect people to uproot themselves from their family, friends, location and career, so functionally people do not have much choice about obeying laws.
 Another example of the limitations of the libertarian line of argument is that one could use it to frame the decision not to obey the law as a ‘voluntary trade off’ between, say, prison and the alternative.

 A better way to think of the distinction between voluntary and involuntary action is as a spectrum.
 We might consider the degree to which someone’s action is voluntary as how much it is influenced by factors outside the persons/objects involved in the immediate decision.
 Under such criteria, few actions can be considered truly ‘voluntary’; there are always outside influences on decisions, however small or large.
 At the less significant end of the spectrum we might have travel costs; we might then go through peer pressure, then, for workers, the threat of poverty.
 We would end up at something like the threat of being killed or tortured.
 The extent to which actions are voluntary must be considered on a case by case basis; we cannot just make a binary distinction and apply one size fits all based policies on this basis.

 But while it is true that everybody at the basketball volunteered to donate their own money, it is not true that they agreed to anyone else donating money, and it is certainly not true that they all agreed to everyone collectively donating a fortune.
 The principle is actually based on a subtle switch from individually voluntary choices to collectively voluntary ones, one which doesn’t hold up to scrutiny.
 The libertarian may reply that the choices of others are none of my/other’s/the state’s business.
 But if the inequality has pernicious effects (which is a separate issue) then it is very much everyone’s business.
 Since the voluntarist principle cannot be applied collectively, we are back to discussing the effects of inequality.
-This disparity between individual choices and collective outcomes is the reason we have voting, political movements and so forth to help
+This disparity between individual choices and collective outcomes is the reason we have voting, political movements and so forth to help.

 Politics?
 Don’t you know any public choice theory?
 Democracy is a sham!